FREQUENTLY ASKED QUESTIONS

 A TLC volunteer is an attorney providing pro bono legal services to a child at all Juvenile Court proceedings involving that child and his/her parents or guardians.
 Depending on the age of the child, the TLC volunteer may represent a child’s best interest or expressed interest.
 TLC volunteers consider the child a client and treat the child as any adult paying client.

 Yes!
-Each year TLC provides two opportunities to learn more about Title 10A – the Oklahoma Children’s Code.
-A six-hour course is offered in the Spring and again in the Fall at the University of Tulsa – College of Law.
-This training, which is continually updated, provides an in depth overview of deprived cases involving abuse or neglect from adjudication to reunification or adoption.
+Each year TLC provides four opportunities to learn more about Title 10A – the Oklahoma Children’s Code.
+A three-hour course is offered each quarter at the University of Tulsa – College of Law.
+This training provides an overview of deprived cases involving abuse or neglect from adjudication to permanency.

 Additional learning opportunities are offered throughout the year in a variety of different venues.
-There are monthly Lunch and Learns and quarterly Advanced Legal Education (A.L.E.) classes.
 All TLC offerings are approved for continuing legal education (CLE) credits by the Oklahoma Bar Association.

 The classes are always free, but pre-registration is required.